impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-6-content.md

 This is the code as our `fish` shell function will see it.

-NOTE- occasionally, we **will** want `bash` to treat code with a dollar sign as code.
+NOTE- occasionally, we **will** want Bash to treat code with a dollar sign as code.
 If we see a `$` **without** the escape character, we'll know that we're looking at a variable which will be resolved to a specific value by the time it reaches `fish`.
 This might not make sense in the abstract, but I'll call it out again when we reach a specific example.

 ### Setting the `command` variable